 Another year, another office move!
 Fulfilling a need for additional capacity and setting the stage for future growth, the company expands yet again, this time directly across the street to a 40,000 sq. ft., light-filled space.
 Once renovated, the new building will function as the front door to a redesigned headquarters, housing a new showroom, production floor and offices for its sales and marketing teams.

-It’s a stretch, but the company prioritizes giving back to the community it resides in by partnering with a local non-profit developer, Metanoia, to contribute $250K towards the adaptive re-use of one of the area’s strongest assets, the historic Chicora School in the heart of North Charleston’s Chicora-Cherokee neighborhood.
+Making good on its mission to remove barriers between people and possibilities, the company makes its first major corporate gift by partnering with a local non-profit developer, Metanoia, to contribute $250K towards the adaptive re-use of one of the area’s strongest assets, the historic Chicora School in the heart of North Charleston’s Chicora-Cherokee neighborhood.
 Learn more about this catalyst for equitable community development here.